ibm-cloud-docs/assistant/dialog-call-action.md

 1. Click X to close the dialog node.
 Your changes are saved automatically.

 Test the interaction between the skills.
-You cannot test from the "Try it out" pane of the dialog skill, nor from the "Preview" pane of the action skill.
+You cannot test from the "Try it out" pane of the dialog skill, nor from the Preview pane of the action skill.
 You must test from an assistant-level integration, such as the Preview link.
 For more information, see [Testing your assistant from a web page](/docs/assistant?topic=assistant-deploy-web-link).

 ## When to call an action from a dialog skill
 {: dialog-call-action-when}